rogerhutchings/github-for-account-managers/s6_meeting_deadlines.md

 1. In the issues list, click on the gear drop-down in the `Milestone` area in the left-hand bar, and choose your milestone.
     ![](https://raw.githubusercontent.com/rogerhutchings/github-for-account-managers/section-6/images/s6_4.png)

 ---

+We've looked at using milestones to help developers hit client deadlines, but what if we want to group issues by type, rather than date?
+GitHub's got you covered there too, using __labels__.

+---